 You can look at the items that were indexed by clicking on Details, just below Number of Documents.

 For one of these items, under Details > Fields, you can see all the fields that were indexed for this specific item.
 This can be really useful, especially when you’re testing out a new computed field.

 Back to the source, under the Fields section, you can see that it actually links to a Field Set created by Coveo for Sitecore.

 By choosing Edit, you can see all the fields automatically indexed by the source.

 Back to the source, under General, you can see the various settings of the source.
 Those settings are automatically configured by Coveo for Sitecore.
 For example, the source is of type Queue, which means that it uses the Queue crawler.
 There are also two parameters related to the underlying messaging platform (Queue URI and Queue Name).
 Finally, the Security Provider parameter defines which security provider is associated with this source.
-In this case, it is the Sitecore security provider.
-Be aware that you should not tamper with those settings unless you know exactly what you are doing.
+In this case, it’s the Sitecore security provider.
+Be aware that you should not tamper with those settings unless you know exactly what you’re doing.